 Also, the screen of the coax to the LCU is connected to the CIU 0V.
 This will capacitively couple to the real (soil) earth and potentially create another path if there is noise leakage to ground from the PSU.
-Our CIU USB port is optically isolated, but the chances are that a USB connector from the PC to a receiver won't be - definitely the case if the receiver is USB powered as many are.
+Our CIU USB port is optically isolated with its own 0V, but the chances are that a USB connector from the PC to a receiver won't be - definitely the case if the receiver is USB powered as many are.
 So, there's also a chance of coupling PC noise into the system.

 This sort of issue usually only becomes apparent at low frequencies, where noise energy is greatest, and you may not have any problem at all.
 But if action is needed, ferrite is your friend.
-A nicely stocked bag of type 31 clip-on ferrites can work wonders.
+A nicely stocked bag of type 31 or 43 clip-on ferrites can work wonders.

-Also, you could try replacing the supply feeding the CIU, the receiver, or both with a battery, and see what happens.
+As a test you could try replacing the supply feeding the CIU, the receiver, or both with a battery, and see what happens.